 Executive Assistant to the President and Provost

-As the Executive Assistant to the President and the Provost, Zachary serves as the primary point of contact between the busy executive offices, faculty, students, guests, and others outside the college.
-He also coordinates academic events, chapel speakers, and special lectures, and assists Dr. Veith on various research projects and publications.
+As the Executive Assistant to the President and the Provost, Mrs. Mary Haynes serves as the primary point of contact between the busy executive offices, faculty, students, guests, and others outside the college.
+She also coordinates academic events, chapel speakers, and special lectures, and assists Dr. Veith on various research projects and publications.

 Mrs. Haynes is the wife of our Government Professor, Dr. Michael Haynes.
 They live in Round Hill with their soft-coated wheaten terrier, Bray.
 Mrs. Haynes brings to the college her many years of experience as an administrative assistant in both the Christian and secular worlds.
 They are blessed with three daughters and three grandchildren.